rekhaDevs/samagragovernance.in/src/pages/team/index.md

   - bio: >-
       Aneesh holds a Bachelor's degree in Industrial Engineering from R.V College of Engineering, Bangalore.
 Prior to joining Samagra, he worked at Your Story Media in its growth hacking team.
-He was also worked as a consultant to the Deputy Commissioner of Chikmaglur, Karnataka for implementing Swachh Bharat Mission in the district.\n\nHis passion for ensuring last mile delivery of government-to-citizen services brought him to Samagra.
+He has also worked as a consultant to the Deputy Commissioner of Chikmaglur, Karnataka for implementing Swachh Bharat Mission in the district.
+His passion for ensuring last mile delivery of government-to-citizen services brought him to Samagra.
 He is currently part of the CMGGA team in Haryana.
     image: /img/Aneesh.jpg